thorhalbert/HelloWorldEmissary/README.md

 There will be a series of yaml files which will describe the "solution", and this will contain some top level administrative setup and a series of projects, each one is a emissary.

+## BouncySphere
+Hello world project.
+Small sphere, when pressed on the top, it will jump up and change color.